Overlap Splines and Meshless Finite Difference Methods: Overlap Splines

 Let $G$ be a set and $X=\{x_j\}_{j=1}^N$ its finite subset.
 Consider a collection $\cG=\{G_i\}_{i=1}^m$ of subsets of $G$ such that $G=\bigcup_{i=1}^m G_i$, and a collection $\cP=\{P_i\}_{i=1}^m$ of finite dimensional vector spaces $P_i$ of real-valued functions defined on $G_i$, $i=1,\ldots,m$.
 We set $X_i=\{x_j:j\in J_i\}=X\cap G_i$ and $n_i=|X_i|=|J_i|$.

-Note that in practice we may prefer to first choose the sets $X_i$ and only thereafter find suitable enclosing sets $G_i$, or even just show their existence.
+Note that in practice we may prefer to first choose the sets $X_i$ and only thereafter find suitable enclosing sets $G_i$, or even just show the existence of $G_i$ with certain desired properties.
 For example, $G_i$ may be only needed in the proofs, whereas the generation of $X_i$ be part of a computational algorithm.
 A possible approach to the latter when $G$ is a metric space is to choose centers $c_1,\ldots,c_m\in G$, and generate $X_i$ by selecting for each $i=1,\ldots,m$ a set of nearest neighbors of $c_i$ in $X$.
-This can be done for example by collecting either all neighbors within certain distance from $c_i$ (range search), or a prescribed number of its nearest neighbors (knn search).
+This can be done for example by collecting either all neighbors within certain distance from $c_i$ (range search), or a prescribed number of its nearest neighbors (KNN search).

 \begin{definition}[Overlap splines] Given $X$, $\cG$ and $\cP$, any collection $s=\{p_i\}_{i=1}^m$ of \textit{patches} $p_i\in P_i$, $i=1,\ldots,m$, is said to be an \textit{overlap spline} if the \textit{connection condition} $p_i|_{X_i\cap X_j}=p_j|_{X_i\cap X_j}$ holds whenever $X_i\cap X_j\ne\emptyset$.
 The linear space of all overlap splines is denoted $S(X,\cG,\cP)$. \end{definition}